joshbegley/nyt-latest/README.md

 `The brother, Hashim Abedi, had already been convicted of murder for his role in the 2017 attack on a pop concert in northern England that killed 22 people.`\
 https://nytimes.com/2020/08/20/world/europe/manchester-area-attack-hashim-abedi.html?searchResultPosition=5

-**Trump Must Turn Over Tax Returns to D.A., Judge Rules Again**\
+**Trump Must Turn Over Tax Returns to D.A., Judge Rules**\
-`A federal judge rejected the president’s argument that a subpoena seeking eight years of his tax returns was ‘wildly overboard.’`\
+`A federal judge rejected the president’s argument that a subpoena seeking eight years of his tax returns was ‘wildly overbroad.’`\
 https://nytimes.com/2020/08/20/nyregion/donald-trump-taxes-cyrus-vance.html?searchResultPosition=6

 **Singing Is No More of a COVID-19 Risk Than Talking but Volume Matters, UK Study Finds**\